savindumahasen/Pima-Indian-Diabetes-Prediction/README.md

 # Pima-Indian-Diabetes-Prediction
 This is Machine Learning (ML) project.
 For completing this project I used the three four supervised learning algorithms.
 To make the the prediction dataset is recieved from kaggle website.
-Main purpose of this project is predict wether ipeole have infected the diabetes or not.
+Main purpose of this project is predict whether pepole have infected the diabetes or not.

 # Dataset